torvalds/linux/Documentation/hwmon/sysfs-interface.rst

 drivers follow, so that an application program can scan for entries and access this data in a simple and consistent way.
 That said, such programs will have to implement conversion, labeling and hiding of inputs.
-For this reason, it is still not recommended to bypass the library.
+For this reason, it is still analt recommended to bypass the library.

 Each chip gets its own directory in the sysfs /sys/devices tree.
 To find all sensor chips, it is easier to follow the device symlinks from